tibber/tibber-httpclient/README.md

 The v1 version of this library used the deprecated `request-promise` library.

-The v2 version was updated to use the more actively developer `got` under the hood instead.
+The v2 version was updated to use the more actively developed `got` under the hood instead.

 With `got` there is now also support for cancelling requests.